 It can be tough to figure out the difference between these two programs and which is best for your situation.
 Here’s a breakdown of the differences between deferment and forbearance:

 What Is The Difference Between Deferment and Forbearance?

-Let’s start with the similarities: Both deferment and forbearance allow you to temporarily lower or stop making payments on your federal loans for a defined period of time, if you qualify.
-In both cases, you need to contact your loan servicer, submit a request, and provide the documentation they request.
+Let’s start with the similarities: Both deferment and forbearance allow a borrower to temporarily lower or stop making payments on their federal student loans for a defined period of time, if they qualify.

-You do still have to pay interest if you have Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans, Direct PLUS Loans, FFEL Plus Loans, and unsubsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
+Interest payments are still required on Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans, Direct PLUS Loans, FFEL Plus Loans, and unsubsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.